 - Have the chimney cleaned and inspected annually.
 This is to help prevent chimney fires.
 Some chimneys may need more frequent cleaning depending on use.

 - Burn seasoned hardwood: it leaves less creosote in the chimney than other woods or artificial logs.

 - If using firelogs, follow the manufacturer's instructions.
 Use only one log at a time.

 - Never burn wood that has been painted or chemically treated

 - Put any fire out before going to bed or leaving your home.

-- Make sure the chimney is drawing well so that wood smoke does not come into the room.
+- Make sure the chimney is drawing well and the damper is open so that wood smoke does not come into the room.

-- Keep children away from gas fireplaces.
+- Keep children away from the fireplace.
 When in use, the glass doors can become hot and stay hot even after use, enough to cause serious burns.

 - Alarms save lives: make sure to have working Smoke alarms and Carbon Monoxide alarms in your home.